John, King of England: Dispute with the Pope and excommunication

 Innocent gave some dispensations as the crisis progressed.
 Monastic communities were allowed to celebrate Mass in private from 1209 onwards, and late in 1212 the Holy Viaticum for the dying was authorised.
 The rules on burials and lay access to churches appear to have been steadily circumvented, at least unofficially.
 Although the interdict was a burden to much of the population, it did not result in rebellion against John.
-By 1213, though, John was increasingly worried about the threat of French invasion.
-Some contemporary chroniclers suggested that in January Philip II of France had been charged with deposing John on behalf of the papacy, although it appears that Innocent merely prepared secret letters in case Innocent needed to claim the credit if Philip did successfully invade England.
+By 1213, though, John was increasingly worried about the threat of a French invasion.
+Some contemporary chroniclers suggest that in January of that year, Philip II of France had been charged with deposing John on behalf of the papacy, although it appears that the Pope had merely prepared secret letters in case he needed to claim the credit if Philip successfully invaded England.

 Under mounting political pressure, John finally negotiated terms for a reconciliation, and the papal terms for submission were accepted in the presence of the papal legate Pandulf Verraccio in May 1213 at the Templar Church at Dover.
-As part of the deal, John offered to surrender the Kingdom of England to the papacy for a feudal service of 1,000 marks (equivalent to £666 at the time) annually: 700 marks (£466) for England and 300 marks (£200) for Ireland, as well as recompensing the Church for revenue lost during the crisis.
+As part of the deal, John offered to surrender the Kingdom of England to the papacy for a feudal service of 1,000 marks (equivalent to ~£700 at the time) annually; 700 marks (~£500) for England and 300 marks (~£200) for Ireland, as well as compensation to the Church for any revenue lost during the crisis.
 The agreement was formalised in the Bulla Aurea, or Golden Bull.
 This resolution produced mixed responses.
 Although some chroniclers felt that John had been humiliated by the sequence of events, there was little public reaction.
-Innocent benefited from the resolution of his long-standing English problem, but John probably gained more, as Innocent became a firm supporter of John for the rest of his reign, backing him in both domestic and continental policy issues.
+The Pope benefited from the resolution of his long-standing English problem, but John probably gained more, as Innocent became a firm supporter of John for the rest of his reign.
+Backing him in both domestic and continental policy issues.
 Innocent immediately turned against Philip, calling upon him to reject plans to invade England and to sue for peace.
 John paid some of the compensation money he had promised the Church, but he ceased making payments in late 1214, leaving two-thirds of the sum unpaid; Innocent appears to have conveniently forgotten this debt for the good of the wider relationship.